bbusenius/History-of-Guatemala-2nd-Grade/units/unit6/lesson1.md

      - Recap Unit 5: “Guatemala got free.
 Today, we’ll see how it got modern!”
      - Say, “Lights and cars came to Guatemala.
 Let’s find out how with a story and an old newspaper!”
      - Show optional images if available.
-2. **Main Activity (30 minutes)**:
+2. **Main Activity (35 minutes)**:
-   - **Objective**: Explore modernization through story, primary source, dictation, and craft.
+   - **Objective**: Explore modernization through story, primary source, composer study, dictation, and craft.
    - **Procedure**:
      - **Storytelling (10 minutes)**: Read "Maria’s New World" aloud with enthusiasm.
 Ask, “How would lights change your night?” to connect to the story.
      - **Primary Source (5 minutes)**: Read the newspaper clipping: "Electricity Arrives in Guatemala City!
 The streets are now lit with electric lights, and soon, every home will have this modern convenience."
-Ask, “How do you think people felt about getting electricity?”
+Ask, "How do you think people felt about getting electricity?"
 (Expect answers like “Happy” or “Excited”).
+     - **Composer Study (5 minutes)**:
+       - **Objective**: Connect with Guatemala's musical heritage during the modernization period.
+       - **Procedure**:
+         - Say, "Let's listen to 'Chichicastenango' by Paco Pérez, a famous Guatemalan composer who lived from 1916 to 1951.
+This was the time when Guatemala was getting modern with electricity and new inventions!"
+         - Play a 2–3 minute instrumental marimba version of "Chichicastenango" (sourced from YouTube, e.g., search "Chichicastenango Paco Pérez marimba," such as https://www.youtube.com/watch?v=Fb5528scfXU).
+         - After listening, ask, "How does this music make you feel?" and "Do you think this music sounds modern or traditional?"
+         - Explain, "The marimba is Guatemala's national instrument.
+Even as Guatemala was getting modern things like electricity, people kept playing traditional music.
+This shows how a country can keep its special culture while also getting new technology."
      - **Dictation (5 minutes)**:
        - **Objective**: Practice spelling and reinforce historical content.
        - **Procedure**: